On the role of clustering in Personalized PageRank estimation: Application: distributed random walk sampling

 Our heuristic method to approximate the minimizer of \eqref{eqObjective} proceeds as follows.
 First, we assign one node to each $S_i$, $i \in \{1,\ldots,k\}$, using an initialization method similar to $k$-means++ \cite{arthur2007k}: we choose the $i$-th of these nodes with probability proportional to its distance from the first $(i-1)$ of them, in hopes of choosing initial nodes with $\sigma_s$ vectors far apart.
 Next, we iteratively assign the remaining $|S|-k$ nodes to some $S_j$.
 In particular, we assign $s$ to $S_j$ such that $d(s,S_j) + \| \sigma_{S_j} \|_1$ is minimal; from \eqref{eqDSderiv}, this can be viewed as minimizing the increase in the objective function \eqref{eqObjective} incurred by assigning $s$ to some $S_j$.
 This heuristic method is formally defined in Algorithm \ref{algHeuristic}.

 We now empirically compare our approach with the baseline scheme.
 For this experiment, we set $S = \{ \tilde{S}_i \}_{i = 1}^k$, where each $\tilde{S}_i$ is a clustered subset of nodes constructed as in Section \ref{secExperiments} (with $k = 10$ and $| \tilde{S}_i | = 100\ \forall\ i$).
 This yields a set of sources $S$ that is not highly clustered itself, but that contains $k$ subsets that are densely connected internally and sparsely connected to other subsets.

-In addition to comparing our approach with the baseline scheme, we also test the performance of an ``oracle'' scheme, which knows the clustering information of the input set $S$.
-More specifically, the oracle scheme proceeds in the same manner as our scheme, except instead of using the heuristic method (Algorithm \ref{algHeuristic}) to construct the partition $\{ S_i \}_{i = 1}^k$, it simply sets $S_i = \tilde{S}_i\ \forall\ i \in \{1,2,\ldots,k\}$.
+In addition to comparing to the baseline, we also test the performance of an ``oracle'' scheme, which knows the clustering information of the input set $S$.
+More specifically, the oracle scheme proceeds in the same manner as our scheme, except instead of using Algorithm \ref{algHeuristic} to construct the partition $\{ S_i \}_{i = 1}^k$, it simply sets $S_i = \tilde{S}_i\ \forall\ i \in \{1,2,\ldots,k\}$.
 Put differently, while the heuristic scheme attempts to learn an assignment of sources to machines for which each machine is assigned a clustered set of sources (in the sense that \eqref{eqObjective} is minimal), the oracle scheme knows such an assignment \textit{a priori}.

 Results for this experiment are shown in Fig.\ \ref{figDistSetting}, using the set of real graphs from Section \ref{secExperiments}.
-Averaging across graphs, the heuristic and oracle methods are both roughly twice as fast as the baseline scheme (left).
+Averaging across graphs, the oracle and heuristic methods are roughly 1.8 and 2.2 faster than the baseline scheme, respectively (left).
+(Here total runtime is computed as maximum walk sampling time across machines for the baseline; sum of maximum forward DP time and maximum walk time for the oracle; and sum of maximum forward DP time, maximum walk time, and time to run Algorithm \ref{algHeuristic} for the heuristic.)
 Additionally, both methods sample approximately $\frac{1}{4}$ of the random walks sampled by the baseline scheme, across graphs (middle).
 Finally, the heuristic method typically produces a partition $\{ S_i \}_{i =1}^k$ of $S$ with objective function value \eqref{eqObjective} similar to that produced by the oracle method (right).
-Interestingly, the heuristic method outperforms the oracle method for several datasets.
-This suggests that the cluster information known by the oracle method does not necessarily produce an optimal assignment of sources to machines; rather, the clustering quantity $\| \sigma_{S_i} \|_1$ identified in Section \ref{secManySource} may be the quantity that truly dictates performance of this scheme.
+Interestingly, the heuristic outperforms the oracle for several datasets.
+This suggests that the cluster information known by the oracle does not necessarily produce an optimal assignment of sources to machines; rather, the source clustering quantity $\| \sigma_{S_i} \|_1$ identified in Section \ref{secManySource} may be what truly dictates performance.